fastapi/fastapi/docs/en/docs/advanced/sql-databases-peewee.md

 Terminate your running app and start it again.

 Repeat the same process with the 10 tabs.
-This time all of them will wait and you will get all the results without errors.
+This time all of them will wait, and you will get all the results without errors.

 ...You fixed it!

 ## Review all the files

- Remember you should have a directory named `my_super_project` (or however you want) that contains a sub-directory called `sql_app`.
+ Remember you should have a directory named `my_super_project` (or however you want) that contains a subdirectory called `sql_app`.

 `sql_app` should have the following files: